Upstatement/ups-public-library/src/entries/committing-code.md

 ---
 layout: layouts/entry/index.njk
 title: Committing Code
-date: 2021-02-01
+date: 2021-03-05
 topic:
   - Git
 nextEntryTitle: Pushing, Pulling, & Merging
 ---

 Git is called version control because it marks points in the code’s evolution as commits.
-Commits are like batch-save; each one marks a significant point in a repo’s history.
+Commits are like batch-saves for multiple files at once.
+Each one marks a significant point in a repo’s history.
 Once a developer completes and saves an incremental change to a project, they can bundle and mark all of the file changes that comprise it into a single commit that marks the change.

 ## Creating a Commit